Sheikh Shams Azam bio photo

 About Me

-I joined Apple’s Class of 2022 AIML Residents in July, 2022 after graduating with a Master of Science (MS) with thesis titled “Towards Privacy and Communication Efficiency in Distributed Representation Learning.”) from the School of Electrical and Computer Engineering, Purdue Univesity advised by Dr. Christopher Brinton.
-During graduate studies, I also actively collaborated with Dr. David Inouye, Dr. Qiang Qiu, Dr. Saurabh Bagchi, and Dr. Seyyedali Hosseinalipour.
+I joined Apple’s Class of 2022 AIML Residents in July 2022 after earning a Master of Science (MS) degree from the School of Electrical and Computer Engineering at Purdue Univesity.
+My thesis titled “Towards Privacy and Communication Efficiency in Distributed Representation Learning.” was completed under the supervision of Dr. Christopher Brinton.
+During graduate studies, I also actively collaborated with Dr. David Inouye, Dr. Qiang Qiu, Dr. Saurabh Bagchi, and Dr. Seyyedali Hosseinalipour, broadening my expertise across multiple domains.